Azure-Samples/Cognitive-Speech-STT-iOS/README.md

 ### Build the sample
  1. First, you must obtain a Speech API subscription key by [following the instructions on our website(<https://www.microsoft.com/cognitive-services/en-us/sign-up>).

- 2. Start XCode and choose the menu `File`, and `Open...` the workspace file `Speech > SpeechToText > iOS > SpeechSDK.xcworkspace`.
+ 2. Start Xcode and choose the menu `File`, and `Open...` the workspace file `Speech > SpeechToText > iOS > SpeechSDK.xcworkspace`.

- 3. In XCode, select menu `Product > Build` to build the sample, and `Run` to launch this sample app.
+ 3. In Xcode, select menu `Product > Build` to build the sample, and `Run` to launch this sample app.

 ### Running the sample
-In XCode, select the menu `Product`, and `Run` to launch this sample app.
+In Xcode, select the menu `Product`, and `Run` to launch this sample app.

  1. In the application, press the button `Change Mode` to select what type of Speech would like to use.